Undergraduate Research Assistant Positions with Environmental Frontiers Campus

 Primary Responsibilities

-EFCampus student research assistant positions are full-time for 10-weeks of Summer Quarter 2023, with potential to extend into the 2023-2024 academic year on a part-time basis.
-Undergraduate RA’s will work in teams on structured projects identified by the Office of Facilities Services, faculty, and staff, with mentorship provided by a graduate student RA, as well as additional guidance from faculty.
-Student work will align with the goals outlined in the University’s broader Sustainability Plan, including 50% reduction in greenhouse gas emissions across the University operations by 2030.
-Read more about previous undergraduate work from Summer 2020.
+EFCampus student research assistant positions are full-time for the 10 weeks of Summer Quarter 2024, with potential to extend into the 2024-2025 academic year on a part-time basis.
+Undergraduate RA’s will work in teams on structured projects identified by the Office of Facilities Services, faculty, and staff, with mentorship provided by a graduate student lead.
+Student work will align with the goals outlined in the University’s broader Sustainability Plan, including a 50% reduction in greenhouse gas emissions across the University operations by 2030.
+The projects for Summer 2024 have not been finalized yet, but current EFCampus projects include: 1) Lab Building Energy Analysis and Design, and 2) Business Air Travel Emissions Analysis with Booth.
+You can review past projects on our program page to get a general sense of the type of research involved.
+We are also planning to pilot a project extending into neighboring communities this summer.

-Student teams will meet regularly with the EF Graduate Student mentor, who will ensure that communication across units (campus Facilities Services, Mansueto Institute, and faculty leads) keeps all partners abreast of student work and any issues arising with campus data collection and dissemination.
+Student teams will meet regularly with the EF Graduate Student mentor, who will ensure that communication across units keeps all partners abreast of student work and any issues arising with campus data collection and dissemination.
 Undergraduate RA tasks will include: quantitative analysis; best practices research; gathering stakeholder input; identifying optimal sustainability interventions; documenting project progress; and presenting key findings to EFCampus faculty and staff.

 Minimum Qualifications and/or Eligibility Requirements